roestigraben/assistant/README.md

 # Nuxt 3 Chatbot for Nuxt3

+# versions
+1.0 first deployed to netlify
+1.1 instead of using only the most relevant document in the prompt, we use the returned number of docuemnts defined by factor k (similarity search)

 ## Objective

 a chatGPT variant that can use specific data that allows answers more tailored towards user questions.